-Federal Pell Grant award amounts vary depending on the Expected Family Contribution and the student's enrollment status.
-The dollar amount of Federal Pell Grants is subject to change each year.
-Supplemental Educational Opportunity Grants (SEOG) are awarded to full-time students with '0000' Expected Family Contribution, on a first-come, first-served basis based on the date all financial aid requirements were submitted.
+Federal Pell Grant award amounts vary depending on the Student Aid Index (SAI) and the student's enrollment status.
+The dollar amount of Federal Pell Grants is subject to change each year based on federal appropriations.
+Supplemental Educational Opportunity Grants (SEOG) are awarded to students with an SAI of <=0000 (zero or less), on a first-come, first-served basis based on the date all financial aid requirements were submitted, and require 6+ units for eligibility.

 'Lifetime Eligibility Used' for Federal Pell Grants: The federal government has limited lifetime receipt of Federal Pell Grants to the equivalent of six full-time school years while pursuing an undergraduate degree.
 A student may not receive a Federal Pell Grant once six years has been reached.
-Students may monitor their own Federal Pell Grant eligibility used at https://nslds.ed.gov/
+Students may monitor their own Federal Pell Grant eligibility used at https://studentaid.gov/